VahanDrnoyan/filterable-models-per-domain/README.md

 # Per domian filterable models package
-This is lightweight implemntation of multidomain setup.
+This is lightweight implemntation of multidomain setup for Laravel.
 With this package you can create domains, and have automatically per domain filtered models with very easy implementation.
 ## Installation

 You can install the package via composer: